Scholar and Storyteller FAQs

 What happens after I accept a program assignment?

-Social security numbers and current addresses are collected on contracts and are required for tax purposes.
-At the end of each January, the LEH sends a 1099 to each scholar and storyteller who received a stipend during the previous year.
+Social security numbers and current addresses are collected on W-9s and are required for tax purposes.
+At the end of each January, the LEH sends a 1099 to each Scholar and Storyteller who received a stipend during the previous year.
 The LEH is required to report stipend income to the Internal Revenue Service.

 Will I need special training to work with PRIME TIME?